 - Now, copy your files up to that bucket, Notice that these test files look as follows:

-- And, since we have versioning enabled, If I copy up one of the files AGAIN, the old image is kept as a version and not displayed unless you select the Show Versions Icon (the clock in the upper right of the screen:
+- And, since we have versioning enabled, If I copy up one of the files AGAIN, the old image is kept as a version and not displayed unless you select the Bucket Versioning Icon (the file/folder with clock sign in the upper right of the scree):

 - Now, when we go back to the system ONE day after the files were created (I set the compliance time to be ONE DAY.
 The files will be gone.
 So, moments after my one day retention period expires, I see this in my bucket: